ChrstphrHll/npc_gen/students/Wren Urmicca.md

 year: 1
 guild: Elkenval
 partyID: 14
+tags:
+- Half-Orc
+- Monk
+- Protection
+- 1st
+- Elkenval
 ---
 # Wren Urmicca
 ---
 ### Description
 - 1st year Half-Orc Monk in Elkenval
-- wavy black hair that's braided with blue ribbon (med), Blue eyes, and Deep Green skin
+- wavy black hair that's braided with blue ribbon (med), Gray eyes, and Deep Green skin
 - Is Venturesome and Suspicious, and has Righteous as their ideal

 ### Organizations